whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The good news is you can use them daily or as often as you wish.

-To top it of they are **less stressful** for felines who prefer not to be rubbed in the tub.
+To top it off they are **less stressful** for felines who prefer not to be rubbed in the tub.

 Awesome!